Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 multiplier = mode_multipliers.get(transport_mode, 1.0)

-# Vectorized EF assignment with fallback
+# Vectorized EF assignment with explicit fallback to sector default

 joined["applied_ef"] = np.where(